 - J.D., Willamette University College of Law, 2004.
 Moot Court Board Member.

 - B.A.
 (Administration of Justice, with Honors), Portland State University, 2001

 - Amy speaks Spanish fluently.

-- She is a member of the Oregon State Bar Family Law Section, Oregon Minority Lawyers Association and the Oregon Hispanic Bar Association.
-She is on the Board of Directors for the Washington County Bar Association, currently serving as the Secretary.
-She served as the President for 2013 – 2014.
+- She is a member of the Oregon State Bar Family Law Section, Washington County Bar Association, Oregon Minority Lawyers Association and the Oregon Hispanic Bar Association.

 - She has presented a Continuing Legal Education course for the Oregon State Bar, Oregon New Lawyers Division – Everything You Need to Know About Family Law as a Young Lawyer: Pre-judgment Motions for Temporary Remedies, May 2014